kineticquant/OSRS-Gear-Randomizer/readme.md

 | Redirect database in source to current repo                     | COMPLETED ✅
 | Mobile Responsiveness                     | In Progress
 | Host the items list JSON as an available REST API                     | In Progress
+| Optional spec weapons category                     | In Progress
+| Magic spells category                     | In Progress
+| Handling two-handed weapons with notice of losing shield                     | In Progress

 ### How it works:
 Simply set the defined number of total rolls allowed, then start clicking each individual slot to roll a random item in that slot.
 Get all current item stats, the most recent roll's stats, or hover over an item to see its specific stats.